 Oil-based cleaners tend to react with the polyurethane seal on your floor leaving it looking dull (hazy) when the oil penetrates the floor.
 Water-based cleaners can also leave cloudy streaks on your wood floor.

-Pro tip: Always read the instructions on your preferred cleaner because some cleaners can have a damaging effect on the hardwood floor if not used correctly.
+Pro tip: Always read the instructions on your preferred cleaner because some cleaners can have a damaging effect on the hardwood floors if not used correctly.

-Avoid paste wax, oil soaps, and polish that will leave your floor with sticky build-ups or make it a cloudy hardwood floor.
+Avoid paste wax, oil soaps, and wood and furniture polish that will leave your floor with sticky build-ups or make it a cloudy hardwood floor.
 Always pick the appropriate floor cleaner meant for use on the hardwood floor.

 Some cleaning products for hardwood floors contain water.
 These cleaners sometimes leave cloudy streaks on your floor.
 A hazy cloudy look or residue happens especially when you apply too much cleaning solution on your hardwood floor.